Kaggle/kaggle-api/docs/README.md

 ##### Create a new model instance

-If you want to create a new model instance, you need to initiate metadata file at first.
+If you want to create a new model instance, you need to initialize metadata file at first.
 You could fulfill this by running `kaggle models instances init` as describe above.

 ```
 usage: kaggle models instances create [-h] [-p FOLDER]